GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/solutions.md

 ### Notes & Guidance

 - Participant will need to download the [crawl repository](https://github.com/TheLanceLord/crawl) to their working environment and create their Dockerfile in the root folder of the repository
-- [Normal challenge Dockerfile](https://github.com/TheLanceLord/modernizing-monoliths-solutions/blob/main/challenge-1/recommended_dockerfile) given time constraints.
+- [Normal challenge Dockerfile](./solutions/challenge-1/Dockerfile.normal) given time constraints.
 Requires the student to compile the code manually
-- [Advanced challenge Dockerfile](https://github.com/TheLanceLord/modernizing-monoliths-solutions/blob/main/challenge-1/optimal_dockerfile), as this compiles the code from github
+- [Advanced challenge Dockerfile](./solutions/challenge-1/Dockerfile.advanced), compiles the code from GitHub
 - Useful Docker commands (may need to use `sudo`):
   - `docker build .` creates the image
   - `docker tag <IMAGE_ID> <NAMESPACE>/<REPOSITORY>:<TAG>` tags the image for pushing